 One man’s garbage is another man’s treasure and one man’s definition of “old school” is most certainly not every man’s definition of the term.
 I won’t even begin to address all the numerous takes on what is or what is not old school, who is and who isn’t.
 Instead, let’s just get started with the geographic location of Manchester, England, circa 2004.

-This is ground zero, the home of newly formed band ATAVIST, comprised of quartet Toby Bradshaw (vocals), Shane Ryan (bass), Chris Naughton (guitars), and Jamie Sykes (drums).
-Despite their not having released any official material at this point, they are tapped to open a series of shows for drone doom mystics Sunn O))).
-It is during this tour that ATAVIST record a one-song demo track, “31:38“, and the strength of the song helps land a recording deal with Invada Records (founded by Portishead’s Geoffrey Paul Barrow).
+This was ground zero, the home of the then newly formed band ATAVIST, comprised of quartet Toby Bradshaw (vocals), Shane Ryan (bass), Chris Naughton (guitars), and Jamie Sykes (drums).
+Despite their not having released any official material at that point, they were tapped to open a series of shows for drone doom mystics Sunn O))).
+It was during this tour that ATAVIST recorded a one-song demo track, “31:38“, and the strength of the song helped land a recording deal with Invada Records (founded by Portishead’s Geoffrey Paul Barrow).

-This is followed by the full-on foray into their experimental leanings, as ATAVIST then collaborate with Canadian ambient outersound duo Nadja.
-This results in the nearly hour long, two-track exploration of otherworldly audio known as ‘12012291920 / 1414101‘.
+This was followed by the full-on foray into their experimental leanings, as ATAVIST then collaborated with Canadian ambient outersound duo Nadja.
+This resulted in the nearly hour-long, two-track exploration of otherworldly audio known as ‘12012291920 / 1414101‘.

 The band’s sophomore full-length arrived in 2007, ‘II: Ruined‘, which seemed to find ATAVIST only doubling down on everything making them… well, them.
-Increased aggression, elevated psychedelia, enhanced doom and despair, all accounted for and it’s a good thing, too.
-The recording is released in the U.K. and Europe through Invada Records once again, but in the U.S., Profound Lore handles release and distribution.
-There are slight differences between the two, including different artwork, as the Invada version is in a jewel-case format.
-The Profound Lore version is a digipak CD with a tracklist that contains a cover of Grief’s “I Hate The Human Race” not found on the U.K. version.
+Increased aggression, elevated psychedelia, enhanced doom and despair all accounted for and it’s was a good thing, too.
+The recording was released in the U.K. and Europe through Invada Records once again, but in the U.S., Profound Lore handled release and distribution.
+There are slight differences between the two, including different artwork, as the Invada version was in a jewel-case format.
+The Profound Lore version was a digipak CD with a tracklist that contained a cover of Grief’s “I Hate The Human Race” not found on the U.K. version.

-In 2008, ATAVIST returns with the Rise Above Records two-song, 10″ vinyl EP ‘Alchemic Resurrection‘.
-There is a digital release of the EP, as well, one with two added bonus cover songs, “House Anxiety” from Iron Monkey, and “Mindless” from Infest.
-There’s a second collaboration with Nadja that comes the same year, ‘II: Points At Infinity‘ (Profound Lore), as well as a three-way split with both, alongside Satori titled ‘Infernal Procession… And Then Everything Dies‘ (Cold Spring Records).
+In 2008, ATAVIST returned with the Rise Above Records two-song, 10″ vinyl EP ‘Alchemic Resurrection‘.
+There was a digital release of the EP, as well, one with two added bonus cover songs, “House Anxiety” from Iron Monkey, and “Mindless” from Infest.
+There was a second collaboration with Nadja that came the same year, ‘II: Points At Infinity‘ (Profound Lore), as well as a three-way split with both, alongside Satori titled ‘Infernal Procession… And Then Everything Dies‘ (Cold Spring Records).

-Somewhere around the time of the recording sessions for the split releases, ATAVIST undergoes some changes in its membership.
-These begin with the departure of bassist and founding member Shane Ryan, replaced by ex-Narcosis member Oliver Turner, while drummer Simon Lucas and second guitarist Richard Brass also join.
-Having now broken into the U.S. market, recognition of and interest in ATAVIST is growing, at home in the U.K. and elsewhere, so the lads know what they must do to capitalize on this…
+Somewhere around the time of the recording sessions for the split releases, ATAVIST went through some changes in its membership.
+These began with the departure of bassist and founding member Shane Ryan, replaced by ex-Narcosis member Oliver Turner, while drummer Simon Lucas and second guitarist Richard Brass also joined.
+Having now broken into the U.S. market, recognition of and interest in ATAVIST was growing at home in the U.K. and elsewhere, so the lads knew what they must do to capitalize on this…

 Go on indefinite hiatus!
-I am being sarcastic, of course, but it is no less truthful, as ATAVIST do exactly that near the end of the 2000’s.
-The guys go on to play in other bands over the years, including Winterfylleth, Nine Covens, Pine Barrens, and Satanic Dystopia and, thankfully, indefinite does not mean forever.
+I am being sarcastic, of course, but it is no less truthful, as ATAVIST did exactly that near the end of the 2000s.
+The guys went on to play in other bands over the years, including Winterfylleth, Nine Covens, Pine Barrens, and Satanic Dystopia, and, thankfully, indefinite does not mean forever.

-2017 sees the long awaited return of ATAVIST after nearly a decade’s absence, Toby Bradshaw, Chris Naughton, Shane Ryan, and Callum Cox begin to create the next chapter of their story.
+2017 saw the long-awaited return of ATAVIST after nearly a decade’s absence, Toby Bradshaw, Chris Naughton, Shane Ryan, and Callum Cox began to create the next chapter of their story.
 It continues with their recent signing to Candlelight Records and coinciding with it, ATAVIST announced the release of their new full-length offering, ‘III: Absolution‘.
 Their third full-length studio album is set to arrive June 19, 2020, and promises to triumphantly pick up where their last left off some 13 years ago.
 This is evidenced by “Self-Realisation“, the first single recently premiered from the album and included below with the album artwork and tracklist.

 ‘III: Absolution‘ was recorded and produced by Chris Fielding (Napalm Death, Winterfylleth.
 Electric Wizard) at Skyhammer & Foel Studios, and mastered by James Plotkin (Khanate, Old Lady Drivers).
 Guests on the album include Jo Quail on cello (Mono, My Dying Bride), Bianca Blezard on viola and violin (Winterfylleth), and keyboardist Mark Deeks (Winterfylleth).

-Enjoy the return of truly catastrophic sludgened doom like no other!
+Enjoy the return of truly catastrophic sludgeoned doom like no other!